Uniform Motion Calendar

 Once parties have confirmed a particular date they must file their Notice of Hearing with the Clerk of Court in the normal course & submit courtesy hard copies via US Mail to the Court.

 Division RD requires compliance with Administrative Order 3.603 before setting any hearing (except continuances and extension of time).
 The parties must speak with each other and make a good faith attempt to resolve the matter without a hearing.
-Parties are not permitted to unilaterally schedule special set hearings.
+Parties are not permitted to unilaterally schedule special set hearings, the only exception is for cases traveling under a PIP Scheduling Order (PDSO).
+For PIP cases with a Scheduling Order, the requirements to unilaterally set hearings are explained therein.
+Details of any failed coordination attempts may be requested.

 Requests for Special Set hearings of 45 minutes or more are procured via email only.
 Email the Judicial Assistant at CAD-DivisionRD@pbcgov.org to obtain available dates and times to coordinate with the opposing party.